daisuke834/SelfDrivingCar/term2/20_Project__Model_Predictive_Control/README.md

 size_t N = 10;
 double dt = 0.1;
 ```
 - I choosed dt=0.1s because the latency of controllers is 100msec (=0.1s), and I hypothesized that it doesn't make positive effect if I choose finer resolution of dt.
-When I tested dt=0.05s and 0.01s, the performance became worse indeed as I expected.
+When I tested dt=0.05s and 0.01s, the performance became worse (unstable) indeed as I expected.
-- I tried N=20 larger value of N than 20, however the it didn't work because the computing latency of  `MPC::Solve()` became larger than 100msec.
+- I tried N=15 and N=20, however the it didn't work because the performance became worse (unstable).
+When I checked the visualization of the model predicted trajectory, the trajectory looks unstable, and I guess some overfitting is happening because of too many fitting parameters by incleasing N.

 #### 2-2-3.
 CRITERIA: Polynomial Fitting and MPC Preprocessing.
 A polynomial is fitted to waypoints.
 If the student preprocesses waypoints, the vehicle state, and/or actuators prior to the MPC procedure it is described.